SkylerMalinowski/WBSF/README.txt

 1) If Python 3 is not installed, download and install Python 3 from  "https://www.python.org/downloads/"
 2) Download and install the following Python libraries:

+(If sqlite3 errors on install, it is already installed on your system)

 ```
 > pip install sqlite3
 > pip install pandas